 Urban Myth: Recruitment?
 That’s not a career.

 Oyster Reality: This statement couldn’t be further from the truth!
-Here at Oyster we want people to know that there is career to be made out of recruitment and we know that there is serious opportunity to grow and develop both personally and professionally.
+Here at Oyster, we want people to know that there is a career to be made out of recruitment and we know that there is a serious opportunity to grow and develop both personally and professionally.

 Urban Myth: You have to have a degree to be a successful recruiter.